ktorio/ktor-documentation/topics/data-conversion.md

 }
 ```

 Another potential use is to customize how a specific enum is serialized.
-By default enums are serialized and de-serialized
+By default, enums are serialized and de-serialized
 using its `.name` in a case-sensitive fashion.
 But you can for example serialize them as lower case and deserialize
 them in a case-insensitive fashion: